kebireri/secureNetworking/README.md

 ---

 - **Phase 4 – Network Monitoring**
-Introduces monitoring and logging.
+Implements comprehensive monitoring and logging capabilities, including NSG flow logs, diagnostic settings, and traffic analytics.
+These features provide deep visibility into network activity, enabling teams to observe, analyze, and audit traffic for both performance and compliance.

-It enables NSG flow logs, diagnostic settings, and traffic analytics so that network activity can be observed and reviewed for compliance and performance.
+     Monitoring delivers operational insight across the environment.
+It facilitates early detection of performance bottlenecks, accelerates troubleshooting through targeted log queries, and reinforces adherence to governance and security policies.
+By analyzing usage patterns and identifying anomalies, teams can proactively optimize system performance, control costs, and uphold service reliability.